Boomerang: Etymology

 One source asserts that the term entered the language in 1827, adapted from an Aboriginal language of near Sydney, New South Wales, but mentions a variant, "wo-mur-rang", which it dates to 1798.
 In 1822, it was described in detail and recorded as a "bou-mar-rang" in the language of the Dharawal people (a sub-group of the Darug) of the Georges River near Port Jackson.
 The Dharawal used other words for their hunting sticks but used "boomerang" to refer to a returning throw-stick.
 Similarly, other Aboriginal peoples used different words for throwing sticks (non-returning) and returning weapons.
 The word was also spelt "bomerang", "bommerang", "bomring", "boomereng", "boomering", "bumerang", and other variants.

 The word was adopted into International English, and also started to be used with a figurative meaning.
 An early example of its adoption into American English is found in Boston Daily Advertiser in 1846.
 From the 1850s, it started to be used as a verb in Australian English.

-Return mechanism

-Some boomerangs come back and some do not.
-Returning boomerangs can be grouped into two main flight categories.